st-bert/learn-microservices/modules/mlops/slides/4 - Project overview.md

             return {"error": "An unexpected error occurred.", "message": str(e)}, 500
 ```

 The `TrackingExperiment` endpoint manages operations on experiments.
-Provides endpoints for:
+It provides endpoints for:

 - **GET**: Retrieves a list of experiments, including basic information such as `experiment_id`, `name`, and `run_count`.
-- **POST**: Retrieves details of a specific experiment, such as general information, the best model or aggregate statistics,
+- **POST**: Retrieves details of a specific experiment, such as general information, the best model, or aggregate statistics,
 depending on the type of request.
 - **DELETE**: Deletes an experiment specified by `experiment_id`.
 ```